galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/content.md

 # Visualisations

-We may now wish to visualize our results.
+We may now wish to further visualize our results.
 We can convert our *shared* file to the more widely used `biom` format and view it in a platform like [Phinch](http://www.phinch.org/).

 ## Phinch